I landed in Taiwan not really knowing what to expect. Taiwan was on my list for years. Even when I lived in China I never got the chance to visit it.

 Yehliu Geopark

-Alltho Yehliu Geopark was quite busy, it was like walking onto another planet.
+Although Yehliu Geopark was quite busy, it was like walking onto another planet.
 Wind-shaped rock formations everywhere, with waves crashing behind them.
 We found a hiking trail behind the rocks all the way to the end of the cliff.
 Really cool.

 Behind the scenes

 I didn’t storyboard this trip.
 I barely even took notes.
 I just shot what caught my eye.
 That meant lots of random stops, backtracking for a better angle, and some camera balancing on rocks.
-In every shot I kept my camera still aiming to make it look like moving post cards.
+In every shot, I kept my camera still, aiming to make it look like moving postcards.

-I composed the music my self, edited and color graded the video solely in Final Cut.
+I composed the music myself, edited and color graded the video solely in Final Cut.

 Thinking about visiting Taiwan?

 Among some of the hotels I stayed in Taiwan, The Grand Mayful was my favorite.
-We wanted to treat our selves that time and this was a nice and quiet getaway from the busy city.
+We wanted to treat ourselves that time, and this was a nice and quiet getaway from the busy city.

 My recommended Hotels in Taipei 🛏️